Principle-Based Leadership & Ethics

 Kent Noble teaches principle-based leadership and ethics at the University of Wyoming.

-In 2018, Kent received the Professor of the Year distinction at the UW College of Business.
-Also in 2018, Kent earned the Campus Being a Difference Award from the NASBA Center for the Public Trust.
-In 2019 and 2020, UW’s Mortar Board Honor Society recognized him as a "Top Prof", and in 2021 it presented him with UW's Outstanding Service and Dedication Award.
-In 2022, Kent received the College of Business's Impact Award.
+In 2018, he was named College of Business Professor of the Year and received the Campus Being a Difference Award from the NASBA Center for the Public Trust.
+In 2019 and 2020, he was recognized as a 'Top Prof' by UW's Mortar Board Honor Society.
+In 2021, he received UW's Outstanding Service and Dedication Award.
+In 2022, Kent received the College's Impact Award, and since 2023, he has served as a judge for the Better Business Bureau's International Torch Awards for Ethics.

-Kent was appointed by former Governor Matt Mead to the Wyoming Commission on Judicial Conduct and Ethics in 2018, and he was reappointed in 2021 by Governor Mark Gordon.
-He currently serves on the board of directors for the John P. Ellbogen Foundation, the NASBA Center for the Public Trust, the Board of Advisors for Millennium Bridge Capital and the Better Business Bureau Foundation of Northern Colorado and Wyoming.
+Kent was appointed to the Wyoming Commission on Judicial Conduct and Ethics by former Gov. Matt Mead in 2018 and was reappointed by Gov. Mark Gordon in 2021.
+He currently serves on the boards of the John P. Ellbogen Foundation, NASBA Center for the Public Trust, Millennium Bridge Capital, the Better Business Bureau Foundation of Northern Colorado and Wyoming, and the University of Wyoming Alumni Association.

-For his outreach efforts, Kent has developed engaging principle-based leadership and ethics presentations which he delivers to diverse audiences.
-Since 2013, he has conducted hundreds of sessions for business, government, and community leaders.
-In total, participants representing all 50 states have enjoyed his talks.
+Kent has developed principle-based leadership and ethics presentations for his outreach efforts, delivering them to diverse audiences.
+Since 2013, he has conducted hundreds of sessions for business, government, and community leaders across the country.

-Remember, at the end of the day, it’s all about God, family, and friends.
+Remember, at the end of the day, it’s all about God, family, friends, and purpose.

 Figure out why you’re here—then go get it done.